 Met.
 Anthony:I do not see the point of putting this on someone else, except that this person is ready - by kindness to you, by friendship, by love - what do you want, with some kind of connection with you, to share with you your problem, your difficulty, To share is not your sense of guilt, not your distress, but the way you get out of it.

 M. Lasky: I put your questions to you, and you were very generous, but I'm sure that I did not touch on any important areas that you would like to mention.
 I probably did not give you enough opportunity to express what really matters to you ...

 Met.
 Anthony:No, I think that the conversation was very interesting.
 In any case, it is impossible to cover everything.
 If to speak about God and about religion very briefly, in two sentences, then that's what my feelings are.
 God is not Someone in whom I need to fill the void.
 I had to accept Him, because my experience of life indicates that He is, I can not get away from this fact.
-And the second: the moral norms that follow from this are not duties towards God or people-I do not like the word "duty" -and they constitute creative joy about God and gratitude to Him and to people, and this generates reverence: reverent worship of God, reverential Attitude towards people, reverence for life.
-I think in practice, in life, this sense of reverence, and joy, and a challenge that will allow me to grow to the fullest extent.
+And the second: the moral norms that follow from this are not duties towards God or people - I do not like the word "duty" - but they constitute creative joy about God and gratitude to Him and to people, and this generates reverence: reverent worship of God, reverential attitude towards people, reverence for life.
+I think in practice, in life, this sense of reverence, and joy, and a challenge that will allow me to grow to the full extent.